 For example, if they have a separate savings account, they might choose to keep its existence secret from their spouse.

 However, it will often prove extremely difficult to entirely hide the existence of assets throughout the course of a long marriage.

 Furthermore, deliberate failure to reveal the existence of assets during divorce proceedings is a criminal offense and can lead to various penalties (see below).

-Is it illegal to hide money in a divorce?
+Is it illegal to hide money before divorce?

 There is a duty on each party to make full and frank disclosure of their financial position, including the full extent of their assets.

-If either spouse deliberately fails to divulge the existence of money or other assets during the divorce process, this can potentially be considered contempt of court and lead to fines or even imprisonment.
+If either spouse attempts to hide money before divorce, or deliberately fails to divulge the existence of money or other assets during the divorce process, this can potentially be considered contempt of court and lead to fines or even imprisonment.